Hang Time: How Long to Age a Deer

 If temps are high, quarter or bone out your deer and age the meat in a refrigerator.

-If you shot a yearling buck or doe, process it now.
+If you shot a yearling buck or doe, process it within this time frame.
 These deer are tender by nature and don’t need as much hang time.
-Shorten the hang time if temps are on the high side (up into the 40s), as this makes both collagen breakdown and bacterial growth happen faster.
+Lean toward the shorter end of this period if temps are on the high side (up into the 40s), as this makes both collagen breakdown and bacterial growth happen faster.

 You can process the cuts you plan to make into sausage or burger shortly after rigor mortis—even with older deer—as grinding effectively tenderizes the meat.